Over One Hundred Books in Ten Months

 Genres have patterns.
 Build templates.
 Backstory.
 Motivation.
 Voice.
 Flaws.
 Arc.

 AI excels at executing consistent character voice once the template is clear.
+AI struggles with creating compelling characters from scratch.
+Solution: you create the character, AI helps them speak consistently.

 The Character Naming Problem